brainfoolong/IntoTheBreachTranslations/README.md

 # How to test your translation
 1. Do everything from "contribute"
 2. Run `npm install` in the base directory of this repository
+3. Copy `dev/config.tpl.js` to `dev/config.js` and modify the config to your needs
-2. Run `dev/create-language-packages.js` via NodeJS
+4. Run `dev/create-language-packages.js` via NodeJS
-3. Search the generated zipfile for your language in `dev/packages` and follow the `installation` routine
+5. Search the generated zipfile for your language in `dev/packages` and follow the `installation` routine

 # Limitations
 * No cyrillic support